rwinkhart/libmutton/wiki/developers.md

 configKey = <value>
 ```
 This ensures that a user can use multiple client applications with the same configuration while avoiding conflicts.

-# Relevant Bugs Affecting Third-Party Client Implementations
-- Password-protected SSH identity files currently only prompt for password entry in the CLI, and thus they are not yet supported in GUI/TUI implementations